camfruss/noopt/README.md

 ## Roadmap

-- [ ] Complete covered call analysis
-- [ ] Add additional data endpoints
 - [ ] Account for dividends
 - [ ] Add alternative option strategies (spreads, butterflys, iron condor, etc.)
 - [ ] Convert project into package to allow for single import
 - [ ] Create a testing suite with `pytest`
-- [ ] Integrate Trader API to allow for automated trades
-- [ ] and more ...

 ## Resources